vostok/logging.docs/implementations/hercules-log.md

 * Prefer to use a singleton instance of `IHerculesSink` everywhere in the application, including `HerculesLog`.
 Sink instances involve background tasks and are therefore quite expensive.

-* Reporting of lost of log events generally dependes on the nature of `IHerculesSink` implementation.
+* Reporting of lost of log events generally depends on the nature of `IHerculesSink` implementation.
 Default implementation in [vostok.hercules.client](https://github.com/vostok/hercules.client) repository provides a set of counters for these purposes.